lynnfaraday/aresmush.com/_root/tutorials/code/logs.md

 ## Reading Log Files

-The easiest way to browse log files is from the web portal.
+The easiest way to browse log files is from the Web Portal.
 Go to Admin -> Logs.
 The newest log file will be at the top of the list.
 Log entries are timestamped.
-The web portal will show log entries in reverse chronological order, so the newest ones are listed first.
+The Web Portal will show log entries in reverse chronological order, so the newest ones are listed first.

     2018-02-20 13:08:44 DEBUG - AresMUSH::Who::WhereCmd: ID=229 Enactor=Faraday Cmd=+where
     2018-02-20 13:08:25 DEBUG - Emptying trash for John.